ROCm/omniperf/docs/conceptual/performance-model.rst

    :prod-page:`MI250 <mi200/mi250>`, and :prod-page:`MI210 <mi200/mi210>`
    product pages.

-In this chapter, the AMD Instinct performance model used by Omniperf is divided into a handful of key hardware blocks, each detailed in the following sections:
+In this chapter, the AMD Instinct performance model used by ROCm Compute Profiler is divided into a handful of key hardware blocks, each detailed in the following sections:

 * :doc:`compute-unit`